1755 Lisbon earthquake: Relief and reconstruction efforts

 The king and the prime minister immediately launched efforts to rebuild the city.
-On December 4, 1755, a little more than a month after the earthquake, Manuel da Maia, chief engineer to the realm, presented his plans for the re-building of Lisbon.
+On 4 December 1755, a little more than a month after the earthquake, Manuel da Maia, chief engineer to the realm, presented his plans for the re-building of Lisbon.
 Maia presented four options from abandoning Lisbon to building a completely new city.
 The first, and cheapest, plan was to rebuild the old city using recycled materials.
 The second and third plans proposed widening certain streets.
 The fourth option boldly proposed razing the entire Baixa quarter and "laying out new streets without restraint".
 This last option was chosen by the king and his minister.

 In less than a year, the city was cleared of debris.
 Keen to have a new and perfectly ordered city, the king commissioned the construction of big squares, rectilinear, large avenues and widened streets – the new mottos of Lisbon.

 The Pombaline buildings are among the earliest seismically protected constructions in Europe.
 Small wooden models were built for testing, and earthquakes were simulated by marching troops around them.
 Lisbon's "new" Lower Town, known today as the Pombaline Lower Town (Baixa Pombalina), is one of the city's famed attractions.
 Sections of other Portuguese cities, such as the Vila Real de Santo António in Algarve, were also rebuilt along Pombaline principles.

 The Casa Pia, a Portuguese institution founded by Maria I (known as A Pia, "Maria the Pious"), and organized by Police Intendant Pina Manique in 1780, was founded following the social disarray of the 1755 Lisbon earthquake.
+The purpose of the institution was to provide shelter and schooling to children in need.